Do you need to write a letter of grievance to send to HR by reason that your employer has failed to implement reasonable adjustments for you?

-[Once] an employer knows, or reasonably ought to know, that one of its employee’s is a disabled person within the meaning of the Equality Act 2010, the employer is under a “duty” to make “reasonable adjustments” to ensure that the employee is not placed at a [substantial disadvantage] in comparison to those people who are not disabled pursuant to s.20(3); s.21 and s.39(5) of the Equality Act 2010.
+Once an employer knows (or reasonably ought to know) that one of its employee’s is a disabled person within the meaning of the Equality Act 2010, the employer is under a statutory duty to make reasonable adjustments to ensure that the employee is not placed at a ‘substantial disadvantage’ in comparison to those people who are not disabled pursuant to s.20(3) & s.39(5) of the Equality Act 2010.
 The key here is to ask yourself whether your employer is aware that you have a disability?
 If not, then make sure you inform the employer in your grievance letter that you have a disability/impairment.

-A failure by the employer to make “reasonable adjustments” may well amount to a “breach” of its “duty of care”.
-Further, it may give rise to the employee claiming “breach of contract”.
-This could also amount to an employer’s failure to observe the “mutual trust and confidence” between employer and employee.
+Furthermore, it may give rise to the employee claiming “breach of contract”.
+This could also amount to an employer’s failure to observe the mutual trust and confidence between employer and employee.

 Tarbuck v Sainsburys Supermarkets Ltd IRLR 664 paragraphs 69 & 72:

 “There can be no doubt that any employer would be wise to consult with a disabled employee in order to be better informed and fully acquainted of all the factors which may be relevant to a determination of what adjustment should reasonably be made in the circumstances.
 If the employer fails to do that, then he is placing himself seriously at risk of not taking appropriate steps because of his own ignorance.
 He cannot then pray that ignorance in aid if it is alleged that he ought to have taken certain steps and he has failed to do so.
 The issue for the Tribunal will then be whether it was reasonable to take that step or not.”